 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Funded by / Ownership

 InsideSources is owned by InsideSources LLC, which may or not be headed by Michael Graham, as there is a lack of transparency.
 It is not clear how they generate revenue.

 In review, InsideSources utilizes strong loaded words in both headlines and articles, such as “How the Trump Administration Is Siding With International Terrorists Over American Citizens.”
 However, they typically present both sides of political news, such as: “Deficits and Punitive Taxes: President Obama’s Latest Budget Looks a Lot Like His Past.”
 InsideSources usually use credible sources to support their information, such as Weekly Standard, Washington Post, and Congress.gov.

 In opinion pieces regarding economics and climate change, InsideSources has a right-leaning bias and utilizes sources such as the corporately funded American Enterprise Institute, which does not always support the consensus of science regarding climate change.
 Some authors regularly downplay climate change and its impacts, such as this Consider Polar Bears: Cute, Iconic — and Surprisingly Abundant.
 This story does not align with the consensus that Polar Bears are threatened by Sea Ice loss.

 - None in the Last 5 years